 With the help of the DMARC protocol, ISPs or internet service providers can identify spammers quickly.
 Therefore, it prevents any malicious emails from reaching recipients' inboxes.

-Working at the internet-scale DMARC helps to avoid unnecessary complexities and makes way for more transparency in the digital marketplace.
+Working at the internet-scale DMARC helps to avoid unnecessary complexities and makes way for more transparency.

 The public Domain Name System (DNS) consists of the DMARC policies.
 These policies are available for everyone.
 There are no licensing or other restrictions with the specification that is issued.
 Any interested party can implement it freely.